PILOTS AT WINDERMERE

 Gerald Part from Stock Park, Windermere, 21, began in May, joined the Royal Naval Air Service, achieved his Aviator’s Certificate on 24 August 1916 at Royal Naval Air Station Eastbourne.

-David Robertson from Pollokshields, Glasgow, 22, obtained his Aviator’s Certificate on 12 February 1916 at Windermere and appointed an instructor, joined the RFC, posted to France where he took off in 1917 and was never seen again.
+David Robertson from Pollokshields, Glasgow, 22, awarded his Aviator’s Certificate on 12 February 1916 at Windermere and appointed an instructor, joined the RFC, posted to France where he took off in 1917 and was never seen again.

 Arthur Inglis from Glasgow, 23, came in August but was killed in a motorcycle accident in December at Carnforth.

-Samuel Sibley from Brighton, 19, came in March, obtained his Aviator’s Certificate on 30 July at Windermere, joined the RFC and became a POW in 1918 after being shot down, ultimately a Squadron Leader.
+Samuel Sibley from Brighton, 19, came in March, awarded his Aviator’s Certificate on 30 July at Windermere, joined the RFC and became a POW in 1918 after being shot down, ultimately a Squadron Leader.

 John Lankester Parker from Mildenhall, Suffolk, 19, having been awarded his Aviator’s Certificate at Brooklands on 18 June 1914, started in February, and became an instructor teaching about 75 pupils to fly, achieving over 500 incident-free hours at Windermere.
 He later became the world’s leading seaplane test pilot for Short Brothers, and in 1942 trialled DP.176 the first Windermere-assembled Sunderland flying boat.